Open Letter

 Kathrin Karsay, University of Vienna, Austria

-Niek de Schipper, Utrecht University, the Netherlands
+Niek de Schipper, Utrecht University, The Netherlands

 Sebastian Berg, Weizenbaum Institute, Germany